ekohlwey/applications-book/exceptions.md

 Interruption
 ------------

-Interruption in Java has a long and stories history.
+Interruption in Java has a long and storied history.
 Without rehashing it, this is what you need to know:

 - `InterruptedException` exists so that operating system libraries have a way to notify sleeping threads that something has happened that they need to pay attention to (perhaps populating a